Back to all posts

 What the data said

-The implication: the bottleneck wasn't intent.
-It was activation.
-People who signed up with a card weren't more likely to convert than people who'd sign up without one.
+The credit card was completely uncorrelated with conversion.
+The implication: the bottleneck wasn't intent, it was activation.
+People who signed up with a card weren't more likely to convert.
 They were equally likely to activate — or not — based on factors that had nothing to do with payment information.

 The maths